medevs/smart-portfolio/posts/building-ai-agents-nextjs-langchain.md

 description: "Explore the fascinating world of AI agents and learn how to build them using Next.js and LangChain.
 This guide covers everything from the basics to advanced techniques."
 ---

-# Building AI Agents with Next.js and LangChain: A Comprehensive Guide

 In recent years, the field of artificial intelligence has seen remarkable advancements, particularly in the area of language models and AI agents.
 These intelligent systems can understand, process, and generate human-like text, opening up a world of possibilities for developers and businesses alike.
 In this comprehensive guide, we'll explore how to build AI agents using two powerful tools: Next.js and LangChain.

 ## Understanding AI Agents